threefoldtecharchive/rivine/research/stellar/examples/python/readme.md

-# Using the javascript examples
+# Using the python examples

 First of all, create a virtual environment